FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 ## Creating Participants

+> Note: currently in each namespace, we can only deploy one FATE participant, no matter if it is FATE exchange or cluster.

 ### Creating Exchange

 In a just created federation, we firstly need an exchange.
 Click the `NEW` button under *Exchange* section in *FATE Federation Detail* page.
 And follow the steps to create a new exchange.